Video Game Hall of Fame’s 2020 class: Bejeweled, Centipede, King’s Quest, and Minecraft

-The Strong’s World Video Game Hall of Fame announced that Bejeweled, Centipede, King’s Quest, and Minecraft have been inducted into the prestigious hall of fame that recognizes the most important releases in the history of video games.
+The Strong’s World Video Game Hall of Fame announced that Bejeweled, Centipede, King’s Quest, and Minecraft have been inducted into the prestigious hall that recognizes the most important releases in the history of video games.

 The four inductees span multiple decades, countries of origin, and gaming platforms, but all have significantly affected the video game industry, popular culture, and society in general.